Sun Safety: How To Protect Your Skin This Summer

 A few decades ago, sunscreen was called suntan lotion, and it provided minimal protection from the sun.
 Today, several products effectively prevent the sun’s rays from damaging the skin.

 A sunscreen’s SPF number indicates how many minutes it will take someone with “average” skin to get a sunburn when using that specific sunscreen.
 An SPF of 15, for example, means your skin is protected for 15 minutes before sun damage begins occurring.
-The most effective sunscreens have an SPF of between 15 and 50—but it’s best to use products with higher SPF numbers for optimal protection.
+The most effective sunscreens have an SPF of 30 or higher.

 How To Use Sunscreen